Vincent Collet: France national team coaching career

 Collet was hired as the senior men's France national basketball team head coach, in March 2009, following a disappointing qualifying run towards the 2009 EuroBasket, that forced the team to qualify through the additional qualifying round.
 After successfully leading the French national team through the additional qualifying round, as the 16th and final EuroBasket qualifier, he coached the French national team at a major tournament, for the first time, at the 2009 EuroBasket.
 He led the team to a fifth-place finish, which was good enough to qualify for the 2010 FIBA World Championship, where he also coached France.

 Collet led France to the silver medal at the 2011 EuroBasket, then two years later coached the French team to the first gold medal in its history, at the 2013 EuroBasket in Slovenia.
 France continued to win medals under his watch, earning the bronze medal at the 2014 FIBA World Cup and another bronze at the 2015 EuroBasket.

 Collet also coached France at the 2012 and 2016 Summer Olympics, where team was eliminated in the quarterfinals each time.

 In early 2020, Collet stated that he intended to continue as head coach of the French senior team.
 At the 2020 Summer Olympics in Tokyo, France defeated the United States for the first time in its Olympic history, 83-76, in the group stage.
 The French team advanced to the final where it lost a rematch with the Americans, 87-82, to finish with the silver medal.

+In 2022, he coached the French side to the FIBA EuroBasket final, where they lost 76-88 to Spain.

+Collet guided France to qualifying for the 2023 FIBA World Cup and being drawn into Group H with Canada, Latvia and Lebanon.
+They were unexpectedly blown out by Canada 65-95 in the first game, which meant that their next game versus Latvia would be a must-win.
+Despite leading for most of the game, France lost it 86–88 and were eliminated from the World Cup earlier than expected.

+Collet coached France at the 2024 Summer Olympics, held in Paris, and led the team to a second consecutive silver medal, losing to the United States in the final once again.
+He was named the tournament's Best Coach.

+In 2024, Collet stepped down from his role as head coach of the national team, shifting to a role of "special advisor."